 Which is also known as delinquency is a more serious disruptive disorder that entails a higher amount of cruelty as children and adolescents with the disease show aggression towards others and willfully destroy property, steal, or may lie.

-It is thought that the disruptive disorders occur as a spectrum with CD being the most severe form of the disorders.
+It is thought that the disruptive disorders occur as a spectrum with the CD being the most severe form of the disorders.

 Epidemiology of CD

-In the United States, prevalence rates ranges from 2–9 %.
+In the United States, prevalence rates range from 2–9 %.
 Conduct disorder is seen in 5 out of every 100 adolescents.
 There is a high degree of overlap with other disorders, CD, ODD, and ADHD.

 Conduct disorder involves aggression in which social norms are often violated.
 The incidence increases as the child progresses to adolescence stage.
 It is important to note that 40 % of children diagnosed with conduct disorder will have antisocial personality disorder in adulthood.
 CD is more common in younger boys ranging from 6-9% of the school children in the united states.